congardiner/Network-Topology-Lab-Interface---Lab-/README.md

-# Network Topology Viewer (CCNA Lab Project)
+# Network Topology Viewer (Personal Lab Project)

-An interactive web app for visualizing CCNA-level lab topologies from YAML files.
+This is an interactive web app (streamlit-based) for visualizing lab topologies from YAML files, which has also been uploaded with topologies (sampled) to showcase basic network topology protocols and frameworks to use as a review asset in preparing for certifications.

 Built with **Streamlit**, **NetworkX**, and **PyVis**, this tool lets you: